High Blood Pressure? What To Do When Your Medication Isn’t Enough

 Your doctor likely will explore four possibilities:

-1. If you’re eating a diet that’s high in sodium, smoking, consuming a lot of alcohol, or are overweight and skimping on exercise, your medication may not overcome those behaviors.
+1. If you’re eating a diet that’s high in sodium, smoking, consuming a lot of alcohol, or are overweight and not exercising, your medication may not overcome those behaviors.

 “Be sure to bring all of your pill bottles, including over-the-counter medications or herbal supplements or vitamins, to your medical appointments,” he says.